Also known as Pony Earth.

 - Furry Confusion: Ponies meeting Horses.
 Fluttershy has a short and simple conversation with one, while Pinkie Pie describes the experience as "giving [her] Uncanny Valley twitches."

 - Gender Bender: So many of the ponies's counterparts were originally male that it's almost easier to name the ponies who weren't gender swapped by the transformation.

 - Heroic Safe Mode: Pinkie's counterpart enters this after he hears Fluttershy's been shot.

-- Idiosyncratic Episode Naming: Applejack's chapters are all Johnny Cash song titles.
+- Idiosyncratic Episode Naming: Applejack's chapters in When the Mare Comes Around are all Johnny Cash song titles.

 - Ignored Vital News Reports: Lauren Faust had a press conference calling for ponies to come to New York.
 Most of the ponies find out about this not from the actual conference or viewing it online, but by word-of-mouth.

 - Literal Split Personality: Twilight Sparkle, courtesy of Discord.

 - Marshmallow Dream: Apparently a side effect of lucid dreaming.

 - The Mind Is a Plaything of the Body: Very much so.
 The personalities of the ponies are slowly overriding (or merging with, depending on the characters) the personalities of the people, in some cases without them even being aware of it.

 - Mistaken Identity: To a mild degree.
 While the characters do look like the mane cast, they constantly reiterate that they are not; some people still treat them as though they were.
 However, Twilight prefers herself to be referred to as that, as she believes it would be awkward if she was called by her real name.